Are All Calories Equal?

 However, different macronutrients affect your body differently.
 Protein increases satiety hormones and has a higher thermic effect (20-35% of protein calories are burned during digestion, versus 5-15% for carbs and 0-3% for fat).
 Sugar spikes insulin and can increase hunger.
 Fiber slows digestion and feeds beneficial gut bacteria.

 For health beyond weight, calorie source absolutely matters.
 2,000 calories of whole foods provides vitamins, minerals, fiber, and beneficial compounds that 2,000 calories of processed foods does not.
 Ultra-processed foods are linked to overeating and health problems independent of calorie content.
-Sustainable healthy eating considers both quantity and quality.
+Sustainable healthy eating considers both quantity and quality, which is why choosing between brown and white rice matters beyond just calorie count.

 Things to Know